gvwilson/mossball/eun-chae-s/drag-the-words/design.md

     In a multitasking operating system, **[processes]** share the CPU by using **[scheduling algorithms]** such as Round Robin and First Come, First Served.
 The OS also manages **[memory allocation]**, ensuring that each process has access to the necessary **[resources]**.
 To prevent **[deadlocks]**, it employs techniques like resource ordering and **[preemption]**.

+### Possible limitations based on the current design
+1. The current design won't support the case when a word can be used for multiple times.
+2.

+### Next Step
+As the current design only considers the student's perspective, it would be good to think about how instructors could create this question.
+Some of key considerations would be:

+1. how to upload questions & answers
+2. how to hide answers
+3. what kinds of configuration they can set (e.g. number of attempts)